kubakubakuba/webeval/README.md

 - [x] Find a way to compare the output to the expected output
 - [x] Evaluator compares the task output to the reference
 - [x] Comparison of reference registers and submission registers
-- [ ] Comparison of reference memory and submission memory
+- [x] Comparison of reference memory and submission memory
 - [x] On each task page, a leaderboard will be shown with the users best submissions (in cycles), made by a request (to the submissions table) for that task
 - [x] Each user will only have the latest submission listed
+- [x] Basic app functionality Done?
+- [ ] Improve styling if need be
+- [ ] Implement admin panel
+- [ ] Users can view their last submissions (before it gets overwritten by new one of the same task)

 ## Database structure (subject to change):